 Vitamin C is necessary for healthy skin, ligaments, tendons and blood vessels.
 It also helps heal wounds and form scar tissue and helps repair and maintain bones, teeth and cartilage.
 Vitamin C fights free radicals, which are harmful substances that can damage parts of your body, such as air pollutants or radiation.
-While vitamin C is good for you, getting too much can be a bad thing and you can suffer side effects, such as headache.
+While vitamin C is good for you, getting too much can be a bad thing and you can experience side effects, such as headache.

 Too much vitamin C can cause side effects such as heartburn, nausea, diarrhea, headache, vomiting, stomach cramps, insomnia and kidney stones.
-You may not experience all of these side effects, but it is possible you may suffer from more than one at a time.
+You may not experience all of these side effects, but it is possible you may experience more than one at a time.
 These side effects are generally seen when vitamin C is taken in megadoses, according to MayoClinic.com.

 Men need 90 mg of vitamin C per day and women need 75 mg of vitamin C. Smoking depletes vitamin C so if you smoke, you may need an additional 35 mg of vitamin C each day.
 To determine how much vitamin C is appropriate specifically for your needs, ask your doctor.
 The recommended upper limit of intake of vitamin C is 2,000 mg per day.
 Do not take vitamin C supplements without speaking to your physician and never consume more than the recommended daily intake without instruction from your physician.